 So, how much do you want to invest in REITs?

-Are you going to have a REITs-only investment portfolio?
+Are you going to have a REIT-only investment portfolio?

 Or are you going to invest a part of your total savings in REITs?

-First of all, I don’t recommend a REITs-only investment portfolio.
+First of all, I don’t recommend a REIT-only investment portfolio.

 It’s too much concentration risk.